laxmangaidhankar/laxmangaidhankar/README.md

 # Hi, I'm Laxman Gaidhankar 👋
-I'm a B.Tech student in Electronics & Telecommunication Engineering, passionate about coding, problem-solving, and building software projects.
+I'm Currently a B.Tech student in Electronics & Telecommunication Engineering, passionate about coding, problem-solving, and building software projects.
 Currently exploring web and Android development, and learning algorithms and data structures.

 ## Skills